sajadkhosravani1/MicroControllerLab/ex2/README.md

 # Experiment #2
-Design and simulate a circuit so that animate words and sentences on 16x2 lcd.
+Design and simulate a circuit using ATmega32 so that show words and sentences on a 16x2 lcd `animatedly`.

 ## Demo